-The "complete streets" approach integrates these ideas by advocating for street designs that accommodate all users-pedestrians, cyclists, motorists, and transit riders-regardless of age or ability.
+The "complete streets"29 approach integrates these ideas by advocating for street designs that accommodate all users-pedestrians, cyclists, motorists, and transit riders-regardless of age or ability.
 Complete streets prioritize safe and accessible infrastructure, such as protected bike lanes, crosswalks, and accessible transit stops, making active transportation options like walking and cycling more feasible and enjoyable.
-This approach recognizes that a street designed only for cars neglects the needs of other users, ultimately limiting the potential for a more sustainable and healthy urban environment.
+This approach recognizes that a street designed only for cars neglects streets/#:~:text=Complete%20Streets%20is%20an%20approach.of%20all%20ages%20and%20abilities.